-Updated 16th March 2017
+Updated 6th November 2017

-It will then be sent to the Royal Borough for scrutiny and to check that it meets all the legal requirements.
+Once the Steering Group receives that decision, the Submission Version of the Neighbourhood Plan can then be sent to the Royal Borough for scrutiny and to check that it meets all the legal requirements.

-The borough will then carry out its own six-week consultation, giving consultees and residents the chance to make any representations before it goes for
+The borough will then carry out its own six-week consultation, giving consultees and residents the chance to make any representations before it goes for independent examination.

 Review of Draft

-See news page for where we are now
+See news page for more information.

 The broken links on the additional documents page have been fixed.

 What is a Neighbourhood plan?

 A Neighbourhood Plan is a way of helping local communities to influence the future planning of the area in which they live and work.
 The Plan must be an evidence-based assessment of the social, economic and environmental needs of a community.
 This Plan will give the local community an opportunity to have a greater say in the planning and development of the village over the next ten to fifteen years.
 Once adopted the Plan will have legal weight and will be used when making planning decisions in the Parish.

 A Neighbourhood Plan allows us all to:-